Full Time, Non-Exempt

-- Holidays: 13 Holiday per year
+- Holidays: 15 paid Holidays per year

-This position description intends to describe the general nature and level of work being performed by people assigned to this job.
+This description intends to describe the general nature and level of work being performed by people assigned to this job.
 It is not intended to include all duties and responsibilities.
 The order in which duties and responsibilities are listed is not significant.
 Because of a need to remain responsive to the needs of our clients and our Agency’s operations, responsibilities may be modified at any time.

 IIBA recruits, employs, trains, compensates and promotes regardless of race, religion, color, national origin, sex, disability, age, veteran status, and other protected status as required by applicable law.
 Persons receiving services in our programs are entitled to freedom from harassment and retaliation and reasonable accommodation for qualified disabilities.